 Responsibility to the story is the thing.
 And the development of story-tellers for the future of the American Theater may be one of the most valuable educational programs that the Ensemble Theater Company can offer the Santa Barbara community.
-ETC’s YOUNG PLAYWRIGHTS’ FESTIVAL is a 5-month-long program that gives young writers a safe and nurturing forum from which to create a 10-minute play which is subsequently produced and staged with professional directors and actors for public audiences.
-Please stay tuned for more information about YPF 2020.
+ETC’s YOUNG PLAYWRIGHTS’ FESTIVAL is a 5-month-long program beginnnig in mid-January that gives young writers a safe and nurturing forum from which to create a 10-minute play which is subsequently produced and staged with professional directors and actors for public audiences.
+There is no cost to apply or participate.

 Throughout the YPF program, students will:

 - Learn the basic principles of dramatic composition for live stage performance